jrnd-io/jr-website/content/docs/Kafka Connect Source Connector/_index.md

 ## Kafka Connect Source Connector

-JR provides a Source Connector for Apache Kafka Connect.
+JR provides a Source Connector for Apache Kafka Connect that resides in the same segment of [Kafka Connect Datagen](https://github.com/confluentinc/kafka-connect-datagen) for generation of syntetic data.
-This is useful if you are migrating from [Kafka Connect Datagen](https://github.com/confluentinc/kafka-connect-datagen)

 ### Configuration